latentflip/ScotRubyConf/Talks/tower-of-babel.md

 ### Active Record

-> An object that wraps a row in a db table or view, encapsulatese the db access, and adds _domain_ logic on the data
+> "An object that wraps a row in a db table or view, encapsulatese the db access, and adds _domain_ logic on the data."

 - In a way this defies the Single Responsibility Principle
   - Works in the application domain